google-coral/project-posenet/README.md

 ## Examples in this repo

-NOTE: PoseNet relies on the latest Coral API (2.11.1) - please update your system before running these examples.
+NOTE: PoseNet relies on the latest Coral API (2.12.2) and for the Dev Board the latest system image - please update your system before running these examples.
 For more information on updating see:
   * For [Coral DevBoard](https://coral.withgoogle.com/docs/dev-board/get-started/#update-the-mendel-software)
   * For [USB Accelerator](https://coral.withgoogle.com/docs/accelerator/get-started/#set-up-on-linux-or-raspberry-pi)